jzt-Tesla/VitalSignMonitor/README.md

 Used Fuzzy Logic Algorithm to generate alarms when emergency comes.

 Android AsyncTask is used to implement multithread processing, including the UI main thread and background processing thread.

+This is a mobile local application, without communication with cloud server.